PLASA NRC

 PLASA NRC Level 3

-Applicants must have held the NRC Level 2 for at least 12 months.
-The Level 3 exam is a one day assessment, including a risk assessment and written examination.
-This is followed by an on-site assessment of the candidate supervising a rigging operation.
+Part 1 includes a risk assessment and written examination.
+Part 2 includes an additional risk assessment and creation of an action plan, followed by a practical assessment supervising a rigging exercise.
 Candidates must demonstrate an understanding of appropriate legal requirements and have knowledge of the appropriate rescue planning.

 How to Take the NRC

-To take the NRC, applicants must register with PLASA (£199 + VAT).
+To take the NRC, applicants must register with PLASA (£218 + VAT).
 A pack including an NRC handbook is posted out.
 The handbook is like a detailed syllabus of the exam and can be used as a revision guide and to ensure readiness to book the exam.

 The pack will contain information about the different centres that offer the NRC and details of what you need to do to take your assessment when you are ready.
 Once you have registered, you have two years to complete your NRC.